NICMx/Jool/doc/usr/en/intro-nat64.md

 This document provides a general introduction to SIIT and NAT64.

+It only focuses on what, exactly, IPv4/IPv6 translators do.
+If you're more interested in down-to-earth setups which apply these ideas, try [Architectures](documentation.html#architectures).

 ## IPv4/IPv6 Translation

 SIIT (_Stateless IP/ICMP Translation_) and NAT64 ("NAT six four", not "NAT sixty-four") are technologies meant to communicate networking nodes which only speak [IPv4](http://en.wikipedia.org/wiki/IPv4) with nodes that only speak [IPv6](http://en.wikipedia.org/wiki/IPv6).

-- SIIT mangles packets, simply replacing IPv4 headers with IPv6 headers and viceversa.
+- SIIT mangles packets, simply replacing IPv4 headers and IPv6 headers.
 - _Stateful NAT64_ (or "NAT64" for short) is a combination between an SIIT and a (theoretical) IPv6 NAT; the point is to mask several IPv6 nodes behind a few IPv4 addresses.

 In their basic forms, SIIT only helps communicating nodes speaking different protocols, while NAT64 also helps with [IPv4 address exhaustion](http://en.wikipedia.org/wiki/IPv4_address_exhaustion) (at the cost of being more computationally expensive).